kuralit/kuralit/SECURITY.md

 ### For Users

 1. **Keep Dependencies Updated**
-   - Regularly update the KuralIt SDKs
+   - Regularly update the Kuralit SDKs
    - Keep Python, Flutter, and other dependencies up to date
    - Monitor for security advisories